The American Sign Language Project, NFP

 • Proof of permanent residency, if not a U.S. citizen

 • A 3-5 page description of a proposed research project, including project goals and time line.
 Explain how the project fills a need not previously addressed.
 Include an explanation of how the research will create noninvasive technology that will facilitate better communication between Deaf and hearing people.
+The applicant must propose a scholarship period, which may not exceed one year.
+The project must be completed by the applicant during the scholarship period.

 Selection Criteria